thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 If this routine completes, then the lines&nbsp;*2a* and&nbsp;*2b* together will have performed a Fisher-Yates shuffle&nbsp;[@FY1948STFBAAMR; @K1969SA].
 By always randomly choosing an index pair&nbsp;$(i,j)$ from the not-yet-chosen ones, it will enumerate the complete `1swap` neighborhood in a uniformly random fashion.
-It should be noted that accessing the elements of&nbsp;$\sespel'$ in a random in comparison to deterministic order might incur some performance loss due to not being very cache-friendly.
+This might incur some small performance loss due to not being very cache-friendly.
-Whether or not it can in turn provide a larger gain in terms of search efficiency remains to be seen.
+However, we will see that it can actually increase the search efficiency.
 We will refer to this algorithm as&nbsp;`1swapU` and implement it in&nbsp;[@lst:JSSPUnaryOperator1SwapU].

 \repo.listing{lst:JSSPUnaryOperator1SwapU}{An excerpt of the `1swapU` operator for the JSSP, namely the random-order implementation of the `enumerate` function from the interface `IUnarySearchOpertor`&nbsp;([@lst:IUnarySearchOperatorEnum]).}{java}{src/main/java/aitoa/examples/jssp/JSSPUnaryOperator1SwapU.java}{}{enumerate}